romariorios/apolo/README.md

 - Arguments:
   - `pattern`: string
-- Return: list of strings
+- Return: sequence of entries (files or directories)

-Gets a list of entries in the current directory that match `pattern`.
+Gets a sequence of entries in the current directory that match `pattern`.

 ### `apolo.mkdir(path)`